 It follows many of the same guidelines listed above, such as ensuring that agricultural ingredients are a product of organic farming. national organic regulations.
 In fact, products in Germany can be labelled with this seal if they meet the standard of EU organic farming.

 AB is a private label based in France and is used in addition to the European organic logo on qualifying products.
 This is an optional logo that may be used alongside the mandatory EU organic logo.

 Since 1985 the national AB France logo has been used to inform consumers looking to purchase organic products.They follow strict guidelines that prioritize sustainability through respecting biodiversity and preserving natural resources through the production of organic goods.

 There are a few formulas on the market that contain at a minimum, the EU organic logo, but on top of that many formula brands are expanding and adapting their products to also include other certifications that uphold the highest nutritional standards.

-Let’s look at some of Europe's most popular organic formula brands.
+Let’s look at some of best European organic formula brands.
 Each formula has its own unique benefits and is known for its excellent quality backed by European organic certifications.

 HiPP Formula - EU Organic